iamvery/testing-workshop/doc/WORKSHOP.md

 ```

 Huzzah!
 All tests pass.
 Now your test suite configures the application to use `FakeWebPage`.
 Before this change, the entire test suite without webmock ran in about **2s**.
 Now it completes in only **0.3s**!
 Further, this completely eliminates your tests' dependency on the network!
 You can now enjoy fast, offline tests.
 Go ahead and hack on it in planes, trains, and automobiles!

+**Note:** If you used other URLs in your acceptance tests, you may have to tweak the expectations to expect page titles based on the behavior of your `FakeWebPage`, e.g. for `iamvery.com` expect `Iamvery` instead of the _actual_ page title `Jay Hayes`.

 ---